 Your right to make and store solar energy on your property without interference from the utility.

 Your right to connect your solar and storage to the grid quickly, without utility red tape.

 Your freedom from unfair fees that discriminate against you just for having solar.

-1) Our right to make solar energy without the utility in the way.
+- The right to make our own energy without utility interference.